StefRuseva88/stefruseva88.github.io/README.md

 - Responsive design
 - Clean and modern layout
 - Easy to navigate

-### Getting Started
-To get a local copy up and running, follow these steps.

 ### Prerequisites
 - A web browser (Google Chrome, Firefox, etc.)